 Nevertheless, concentrated berries give these wines power and more body, so the alcohol never stands out but is well integrated into the wine.

 When the vintage conditions allow it, producers will make selected berries harvest, producing intense dessert wines that require time to develop.
 You can even pick it so late, in the winter, when the temperatures go below – 7 °C or -45°F and grapes freeze on the vines – producing adored golden drops of sweet ice wine (Eiswine).

 Graševina wines, made in dry or semi-dry styles, are often released to the market to be consumed young, fresh, and energetic, but that doesn’t diminish their true potential for aging.

 The aging potential is astonishing when talking about premium Graševina from top producers.
 And those top-quality premium wines are rarely priced above 15 EUR.
-Older vintages are, of course, more expensive, as they should be.
+Older, aged, or archive wines and vintages are, of course, more expensive, as they should be.

 Recently, we had a vertical tasting of Krauthaker Mitrovac Graševina – currently one of the most valued winemakers and Graševina producers among wine lovers and connoisseurs.

 Some winemakers, like Vlado Krauthaker, produce their premium Graševina Mitrovac from vineyards that have vines older than 30 years.
 These wines show concentration, power, and elegance and, in good vintages, give the wine strength to develop in the bottle for more than 5 years.